bradhowes/swift-math-parser/README.md

 # Implied Multiplication

-**NOTE**: this feature is currently disabled due to an error in implementation.
-Creating a parser with `true` for the `enableImpliedMultiplication` parameter will result in a fatal error being raise.

 One of the original goals of this parser was to be able to accept a Wolfram Alpha math expression more or less as-is -- for instance the definition https://www.wolframalpha.com/input/?i=Sawsbuck+Winter+Form%E2%80%90like+curve -- without any editing.
 Here is the start of the textual representation from the above link: